 Jewellery and Piercings;

-For health and safety reasons jewellery is limited to a wristwatch, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud per ear.
+For health and safety reasons jewellery is limited to a wristwatch, one ring, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud per ear.

-• No rings, chains, tongue studs or visible body piercing/tattoos are ever permitted.
+- No chains, tongue studs or visible body piercing/tattoos are ever permitted.

 Retainers are not allowed and it is not acceptable for piercings to be covered with a plaster.